The Ultimate Guide to Ecommerce Sales Tax

 New York: 4%

 New York requires all vendors that meet either their physical presence or economic threshold to pay sales tax.
-However, its economic threshold is different from other states.
-It requires vendors and marketplace facilitators that exceeded $500,000 and made more than 100 sales of tangible personal property delivered in the state during the “previous four tax quarters” to register as a sales tax vendor.
+However, their economic threshold is different from other states.
+They require vendors and marketplace facilitators that exceeded $500,000 and made more than 100 sales of tangible personal property delivered in the state during the “previous four tax quarters” to register as a sales tax vendor.
 New York City boroughs charge an additional 4.875% sales tax, which is the highest for the state.
 However, many other counties, such as Westchester, also charge additional sales tax.
 New York is a destination-based sales tax state.

 North Carolina: 4.75%